Tomie (film): Production

 Director Ataru Oikawa admired the original manga for Tomie, referring to it as a "fairy tale in bad taste".
-Opposed to a shocking and gorey film, Oikawa desired to make a film he described as not one "where people scream with fear.
+Opposed to a shocking and gory film, Oikawa desired to make a film he described as not one "where people scream with fear.
 I didn't imagine that kind of horror movie.
 I wanted this to be more like a drama for youth."
-As the comic contained graphic violence, Oikawa decided that he would work from a clean slate while still seeking seek manga author Junji Ito's approval and input.
+As the comic contained graphic violence, Oikawa decided that he would work from a clean slate while still seeking manga author Junji Ito's approval and input.
 Oikawa's script draws characters and situations from the stories "Photograph" and Kiss" in Ito's original manga, although not "Mansion," which also features Tsukiko as the protagonist.
 The film acts like a sequel to the manga taking place several years after the original story.

 For the role of Tomie, Miho Kanno was chosen specifically by manga author Junji Ito for the role.
 The film's score was composed by Hiroshi Futami and Toshihiro Kimura while the film contains a theme song from Japanese pop act World Famous.

 Release

 Tomie was released in Japan on October 6, 1998.
 It was released on DVD by Adness on February 3, 2004.
+Arrow Video released the film on Blu-ray Disc in the United States, Canada, and the United Kingdom on November 19, 2024.

 Reception

-Reception to the film was mostly mixed, however it did garner popularity in Japan and some other countries as well.
-Video Watchdog, in their review of Tomie, stated that it was "too mild and slow-going though it is attractively photographed."
-However, the review positively reacted to Kanno's performance as Tomie, stating that "Ms. Kanno, with her soulless eyes and utterly creepy smile, remains the quintessential Tomie."
+Video Watchdog reviewed Tomie, stating that it was "too mild and slow-going though it is attractively photographed and Ms. Kanno, with her soulless eyes and utterly creepy smile, remains the quintessential Tomie."

-The film spawned a film series, including a prequel, and Kanno became known for her performance as Tomie, reprising it in one of the film's sequels Tomie: Unlimited, and remaining the face of the Tomie film series and the most popular film incarnation of the character.